Evan-Coleman/Navius/docs/roadmaps/10-developer-experience.md

 # Developer Experience Roadmap

 ## Overview
-A pragmatic approach to developer experience for our Rust Axum backend, focusing on the essential capabilities needed for efficient development, debugging, and testing in a local environment that mirrors our production stack.
+A pragmatic approach to developer experience for Navius, focusing on the essential capabilities needed for efficient development, debugging, and testing in a local environment that mirrors our production stack.

 ## Current State
 Our application needs fundamental developer experience improvements to accelerate development cycles, streamline testing, and ensure consistent development across environments.